-f.
+D.2.f.
 The discharger shall monitor the effluent for residual all chemical(s) and/or additive levels, performing monthly laboratory duplicates for residual coagulant analysis.

-3. Residual Chemical and Toxicity Monitoring
+D.3.
+Residual Chemical and Toxicity Monitoring

-a.
-The discharger shall utilize a residual chemical test method that has a method detection limit (MDL) of 10 percent or less than the maximum allowable threshold concentration (MATC) for the specific coagulant in use and for the most sensitive species to the chemical used.
+D.3.a.
+The discharger shall utilize a residual chemical test method that has a method detection limit of 10 percent or less than the maximum allowable threshold concentration for the specific coagulant in use and for the most sensitive species to the chemical used.

-b.
+D.3.b.
 The discharger shall utilize a residual chemical test method that produces a result within one hour of sampling.

-c.
-The discharger shall have a State Water Board Environmental Laboratory Accreditation Program (ELAP) certified laboratory validate the selected residual chemical test.
+D.3.c.
+The discharger shall have a State Water Board Environmental Laboratory Accreditation Program (ELAP) accredited laboratory validate the selected residual chemical test is appropriate for the coagulant or flocculant used.
 Specifically, the laboratory will review the test protocol, test parameters, and the detection limit of the coagulant or flocculant.
-The discharger shall electronically certify and submit this documentation as part of the ATS Plan through SMARTS.
+The discharger shall electronically certify and submit this documentation as part of the Active Treatment System Plan through SMARTS.

-d.
-The discharger shall operate the ATS in batch treatment mode if the discharger cannot utilize a residual chemical test method that meets the requirements above, Section D.3.a through D.3.c.
+D.3.d.
+The discharger shall operate the active treatment system in batch treatment mode if the discharger cannot utilize a residual chemical test method that meets the requirements above, Section D.3.a through D.3.c.

-e.
-The discharger shall not cause adverse physical impacts on receiving waters through the use of ATS batch storage and treatment, including but not limited to, inadequate storage volume, sudden released of the batches, and improperly designed discharge points.
+D.3.e.
+The discharger shall not cause adverse physical impacts on receiving waters through the use of active treatment system batch storage and treatment, including but not limited to, inadequate storage volume, sudden released of the batches, and improperly designed discharge points.

-f.
+D.3.f.
 The discharger operating in batch treatment mode shall perform toxicity testing in accordance with the following:

+i.
 The discharger shall initiate acute toxicity testing on effluent samples representing effluent from each batch prior to discharge.
-All bioassays shall be sent to a laboratory certified by the State Water Board Environmental Laboratory Accreditation Program.
-The required Field of Testing (FOT) for Whole Effluent Toxicity (WET) testing is E113.
+All bioassays shall be sent to a laboratory accredited by the State Water Board Environmental Laboratory Accreditation Program.

+ii.
 Acute toxicity tests shall be conducted with the following species and protocols.
-The methods to be used in the acute toxicity testing shall be those outlined for a 96-hour acute test in “Methods for Measuring the Acute Toxicity of Effluents and Receiving Water to Freshwater and Marine Organisms, U.S. EPA-821-R-02-012” for Fathead minnow, Pimephales promelas or Rainbow trout Oncorhynchus mykiss may be used as a substitute for fathead minnow.
+The methods to be used in the acute toxicity testing shall be those outlined for a 96-hour acute test in “Methods for Measuring the Acute Toxicity of Effluents and Receiving Water to Freshwater and Marine Organisms, U.S. EPA-821-R-02-012” for Fathead minnow, Pimephales promelas or Rainbow trout, Oncorhynchus mykiss may be used as a substitute for Fathead minnow.iii.
+All toxicity tests shall meet quality assurance criteria and test acceptability criteria in the most recent versions of the U.S. EPA test method for whole effluent toxicity testing.

-All toxicity tests shall meet quality assurance criteria and test acceptability criteria in the most recent versions of the U.S. EPA test method for WET testing as well any toxicity provisions adopted by the State Water Board.All toxicity tests and analysis shall be consistent with the toxicity provisions of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California.
+iv.
+All toxicity tests and analysis shall be consistent with statewide requirements for acute and chronic toxicity, including implementation requirements.
+See Toxicity Provisions.

-4. ATS Numeric Effluent Limitation Requirements
+D.4.
+Active Treatment System Numeric Effluent Limitation Requirements

-a.
-Effluent at the point of discharge from the ATS shall comply with the technology-based numeric effluent limitations (NEL) established for ATS.
+D.4.a.
+Effluent at the point of discharge from the active treatment system shall comply with the technology-based numeric effluent limitations established for active treatment system.

-b.
-NELs for discharges from an ATS are listed below and in Table 1:
+D.4.b.
+Numeric effluent limitations for discharges from an active treatment system are listed below and in Table 1:

-pH of all ATS discharges shall be within the range of 6.0 to 9.0.
+pH of all active treatment system discharges shall be within the range of 6.0 to 9.0.

-Turbidity of all ATS discharges shall be less than 10 NTU for daily flow-weighted average of all samples and 20 NTU for any single sample.
+Turbidity of all active treatment system discharges shall be less than 10 NTU for daily flow-weighted average of all samples and 20 NTU for any single sample.

-Residual Chemical shall be < 10 percent of MATC for the most sensitive species to the chemical used.
+Residual Chemical shall be < 10 percent of Maximum Allowable Threshold Concentration for the most sensitive species to the chemical used.

-Table 1 – Numeric Effluent Limitations, Test Methods, Detection Limits, and Reporting Units for Active Treatment System Discharges
+Table 1 – Numeric Effluent Limitations, Test Methods, Method Detection Limits, and Reporting Units for Active Treatment System Discharges